avs20/DAND-A-B-Testing/MyReport_ABTesting.md

 #### Effect Size Tests

-Since we are using Gross Conversion and Net conversion as the evaluation metrics following are the confidence intervals for thos.
+Since we are using Gross Conversion and Net conversion as the evaluation metrics following are the confidence intervals for them.

 |Metric | Lower bound |  Upper Bound | Statistical significance | Practical significance |
 |-------|-------------|--------------| -------------------------|-------------------------|